fnse/fnse/content/modules/fnse/events.md

     get a feel for the North Shore Elementary family!
 - title: Kindergarten Round-Up
   image: "/images/K Round Up.jpg"
-  description: Another opportunity to experience North Shore Elementary, get a taste
+  description: 'Another opportunity to experience North Shore Elementary, get a taste
     of our campus and meet teachers and administration.
 Come out and see what North Shore is all about!

+'

 ---